The Way

 John 5:39

 The Gospel of Thomas contains 114 sayings attributed to Jesus, with no birth narrative, no miracles, no resurrection story, and no institutional church structure.
 Its opening line: Whoever finds the interpretation of these sayings will not experience death.
-It was excluded because it is too direct.
-If you can find the truth in the sayings themselves, you do not need the Church to interpret them for you.
-It was discovered at Nag Hammadi in Egypt in 1945, buried in a sealed jar, hidden from the councils that would have destroyed it.
+Scholars have noted that its emphasis on individual interpretation rather than communal authority may have contributed to its exclusion.
+It was discovered at Nag Hammadi in Egypt in 1945, buried in a sealed jar.

 The Gospel of Mary presents Mary Magdalene as the primary recipient of Jesus's post-resurrection teaching, and as a spiritual leader who instructs the male disciples.
 Peter challenges her authority directly in the text.
-The manuscript was suppressed, fragmented, and lost for centuries.
-A fragment was discovered in Cairo in 1896.
-It was excluded because a woman as the primary theological authority directly undermined the all-male hierarchy the Church was constructing.
-Peter's hostility to Mary in the text mirrors the institutional hostility to women's leadership that shaped the canon.
+The manuscript was fragmented and lost for centuries; a fragment was discovered in Cairo in 1896.
+Scholars such as Karen King have argued that the text's model of female authority was incompatible with the emerging male episcopal hierarchy.

 Thecla was venerated as a saint in the early Church, with shrines across Asia Minor.
 The Acts of Paul and Thecla was widely read and treated as authoritative scripture in many communities.
 She abandoned her fiance, cut her hair, dressed as a man, and became a travelling missionary and teacher.
 She baptised herself.
 She survived two execution attempts.
 Tertullian, writing in the 2nd century, argued against the text specifically because it was being used to justify women teaching and baptising.
-It was excluded precisely because it was too useful to women who wanted to lead.
+Scholars have documented this as evidence that real women were using her story as a precedent for leadership.

 Not a single woman sat on the Council of Nicaea (325 AD), the Council of Carthage (397 AD), or any of the other councils that decided which texts were scripture.
-The canon was assembled by men who had a direct institutional interest in maintaining male authority over spiritual life.
-The texts that survived were those that supported a hierarchical, male-led, empire-aligned Church.
-The texts that were excluded were those that did not.
-This is not a conspiracy theory.
-It is documented history.
+All attendees were male bishops.
+Scholars have documented that the canon formation process was shaped by political and institutional factors as well as theological ones.
+This is not a fringe claim; it is the mainstream scholarly account of canon formation.